Chat with us, powered by LiveChat

 3. Assess Scalability and Resources

-Now make sure to evaluate your resources, including supply chain, technology, and manpower.
+Now evaluate your resources, including supply chain, technology, and manpower.
 It will assist you in determining the scalability of different models.

 Below is an example relevant to the dropshipping model: